England Lionesses vs Spain: How to watch Euro 2022 quarter final, team news and latest odds

 Goals from Fran Kirby, Beth Mead, an Alessia Russo brace and late own goal handed the Lionesses a comfortable victory, despite being without head coach Sarina Wiegman, who missed the game due to a positive Covid-19 test.

-While there has been no further update on the Dutch manager, it is hoped she will return to the dugout for the crunch game against Jorge Vilda’s Spanish team, who qualified for the quarter finals on Saturday night by beating Denmark 1-0 thanks to a last minute goal from Marta Cardona.
+It has since been confirmed the Dutch manager has returned a negative test and that she will return to the dugout for the crunch game against Jorge Vilda’s Spanish team, who qualified for the quarter finals on Saturday night by beating Denmark 1-0 thanks to a last minute goal from Marta Cardona.

 The Spain side, which saw star duo Alexia Putellas and Jennifer Hermoso ruled out of the Euros due to injury, have no fresh injury concerns heading into the game and should be able to name their strongest side available for the match.